 Ensuring your application is complete is the best way to reduce processing time.
 Complete emissions data is the most important factor in minimizing application processing time and iterative information requests.
 If you have any questions about what information is required, please contact the District using the information on the Assistance tab.

 Sign up for Citizen Access to get up to date information on the status of your application.

 Learn more about the permitting process and what to expect.

 If a piece of equipment or a process emits more than 10 pounds per day of particulate matter (PM10), oxides of nitrogen (NOx), volatile organic compounds (VOC) or oxides of sulfur (SOx), the application must include a best available control technology (BACT) analysis.
 VOC is most often triggered for this type of operation.
 PM-10 may also be triggered for facilities with machining equipment.
-The District has a BACT guide to assist with the analysis.
-If you have questions or need assistance reference the contact information at the bottom of this page.
+If you have questions or need assistance reference the contact information on the assistance tab.
 Please review District Rules 20.1 and 20.2.